 Shopping Trader Joe’s was in my regular routine for a long time, but when I learned how to be strategic with my grocery shopping, I stopped going as often because I was able to find similar deals without having to drive as far.

 Since our dietary requirements have changed a little bit, I’m willing to give the store a second chance.
-Plus, I hear there really are some great deals to be had!
+Plus, I hear they’re really are some great deals to be had!

 I spent several hours in my local store and created this ultimate guide to shopping at Trader Joe’s.
 It’s my battle plan of sorts, because every time I go grocery shopping, want to go in knowing what to look for, what to avoid and how to walk out getting the best bang for my buck!
 (Just like I teach in Grocery Budget Bootcamp!)

-The very first thing you should know about Trader Joe’s is that they are unlike any other traditional grocery store in several ways.
-It’s important that we realize a few things, otherwise we’ll go into the store with a certain expectation and we could leave disappointed.
+The very first thing you should know is that they are unlike any other traditional grocery store in several ways.
+It’s important that we realize a few things, otherwise, we’ll go into the store with a certain expectation and we could leave disappointed.

 If you enjoy fun foods and different flavor combinations, then you’ll really enjoy shopping at Trader Joe’s.

 2. Most grocery stores carry on average 30,000 items in the store.
 It carries just 3,000

 This is a significantly lesser amount of food items, and it explains why the stores are smaller, why the selection is limited and why you can’t necessarily get EVERYTHING on your list from Trader Joe’s.

 If you want to shop at this store, keep in mind that you might have to make a second stop at a traditional grocery store or Walmart to get everything on your list.
 Here’s a list of many of the staples that I buy there and how much they cost.
 Even if I have to grab a few things somewhere else, I can cover a lot of ground.

 3. 80% of those 30,000 items on Trader Joe’s shelves are in-house brands